zencart/documentation/content/user/running/stock.md

 At the current time, Zen Cart does not track the stock of individual product variants (a t-shirt's stock of large versus medium, for example).
 There are commercial modifications that address this requirement however, such as the [Products' Options' Stock Manager (POSM)](https://vinosdefrutastropicales.com/product_extra_files/options_stock/readme.html).

+## What LIFO stock tracking or ERP?

+Zen Cart does not provide ERP functionality that some larger businesses may require.
+Please see [ERP](/user/running/erp/) for ideas.